President & Co-Founder

 Ms. Smith has been involved with horses for as long as she can remember.
 Her experiences include teaching, competitive showing and cross country riding.
 As an instructor, Mrs. Smith’s focus is on the beginner and intermediate rider.
 Her talents have guided many to achieve their goals, whether that be learning to post at the trot, or competing at a horse show.
 In addition, Ms. Smith coordinates the summer riding camp sponsored by Stone Crop Farm and Banbury Cross, Ltd. This camp is open to any child interested in riding, and has been a wonderful summer experience for many.
 She understands the difficult struggles associated with cancer as she had her own personal battle in 2007.
 Following her recovery, Ms. Smith then sadly lost her husband to cancer.
 She is grateful to have the opportunity to support others effected by the disease, and to share the powerful healing nature of horses.

-Mrs. Zook brings valuable experience with event coordinating, community outreach and volunteerism to Horse Power for Life.
+Ms. Zook brings valuable experience with event coordinating, community outreach and volunteerism to Horse Power for Life.
 She has been a member of the Disabled American Veterans Women’s Auxiliary Chapter 30 for 15 years, and has served as a volunteer at the DAV hospital in Syracuse, NY.
 Ms. Zook joined Horse Power for Life in the spring of 2009, and has been instrumental in organizing the Annual Pink Horse Shoe Gala event.
 She also manages the interns.
-Ms. Zook received her Bachelor’s degree in Business Management from Valley Forge Christian College.
+Ms. Zook received her Bachelor’s degree in Business Management from The University Of Valley Forge.
 She is the mother of three daughters and one son.

 MEET THE TEAM